 – List of video IDs for the UTD-debiased test/val split, where object-biased items are removeddebiased-balanced

-– List of video IDs for the UTD-debiased-balanced test/val split, where the most object-biased samples are removed
+– List of video IDs for the UTD-debiased-balanced test/val split, where the most object-biased samples are removed while preserving the original class distributionimport json

 with open('splits_ucf_testlist01.json') as fin: